Asthma

 Non-allergic asthma, also known as “intrinsic” asthma, is caused not by foreign bodies that are inhaled from the environment but by irritants from within the body itself.
 These include:

-• The muscles surrounding the airways tense up.
+- The muscles surrounding the airways cramp up

 An asthma attack occurs when the tensed muscles, the swollen mucous membranes, and the sticky mucus cause excessive constriction of the airways.